What Qualifies for VA Funding Fee Exemptions?

 What is the VA Funding Fee?

 The VA funding fee is an additional cost that service members, veterans, or surviving spouses must pay when obtaining a VA loan.
 The funding fee helps cover the losses from other defaulted VA loans made to military members and veterans who stop making their mortgage payments.
 It keeps the VA loan program healthy and makes sure this program is still available for veterans and their families for years to come.

 The History of the VA Home Loan Program

 The Servicemen’s Readjustment Act, most commonly referred to as the GI Bill of Rights, was passed in 1944.
 The GI Bill of Rights included the VA home loan program.
 This piece of legislation was signed into law by Franklin D. Roosevelt with the goal of reshaping the American economy by creating a level playing field for veterans of World War II.
 Helping make home loans more accessible through the VA home loan benefits program was a major part of accomplishing this goal.

 There have been many updates to the laws and rules surrounding VA loans since the program began.
 Some increased the buying power and capabilities of veterans using the VA loan program, while others provided more regulation to make sure this program remains available for future generations.

 HomePromise understands the long history of the VA home loan program and the important role it plays in helping veterans and their families buy homes.
-Whether you have questions about funding fee rates, discount points, the benefit to qualifying by receiving VA compensation or any other VA mortgage questions, we’re here to help.
+Whether you have questions about funding fee rates, discount points, the benefit of qualifying by receiving VA compensation, or any other VA mortgage questions, we’re here to help.